Resnovas/smartcloud/packages/label-mastermind/README.md

 The config object contains three keys:

-- `labels`: Your repository's labels, which will be automatically created and updated by Super Labeler
+- `labels`: Your repository's labels, which will be automatically created and updated by Label Mastermind
 - `issue`: Labels to apply to issues, and their conditions
 - `pr`: Labels to apply to pull requests, and their conditions